 Alumnus of the Month: November 2022

-Chris Pearce is our Verulam School Alumnus of the Month.
-Chris left Verulam School in 1988 and is now a director of Aqua Wealth Management.
+Alan Clive Nodes Lello is our Verulam School Alumnus of the Month.
+Alan left Verulam School in April 1946 is now in retirement in Ludlow, Shropshire.

 Please tell us a little about yourself – where do you work and how did you get into this role?